Organization Tips to Make Your Pottery Studio Shine

 What inspires you?

-You want to think about your own inspiration.
-This really isn’t just having a nice studio with all the bells and whistles.
-It’s really not that smart to go drop all of this money on something that you may only do for a second, and then wasted it, or maybe you want to get serious with it, but all you do is buy beginner tools, so you have to rebuy everything.
+You want to think about your inspiration.
+This isn’t just having a nice studio with all the bells and whistles.
+It’s really not that smart to go drop all of this money on something that you may only do for a second and then waste it, or maybe you want to get serious with it, but all you do is buy beginner tools, so you have to rebuy everything.

 There are a few questions that go along with this, and they are as follows:

-• Are you just trying out to get better, or are you looking to get super involved?
+• Are you just trying to get better, or are you looking to get super involved?

 • Are you advanced and want to learn more?